Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

 **The current proteins of interest include:**

 - **Statherin:** A salivary protein found in humans and other mammals that has a variety of functions, including protecting the teeth from acidic conditions.
+[STATH](https://en.wikipedia.org/wiki/STATH)
-- **Human Tyrosine Hydroxylase 1:** An enzyme that is responsible for the production of dopamine, norepinephrine, and epinephrine, which are important neurotransmitters in the brain.
+- **Human Tyrosine Hydroxylase 1:** An enzyme that is responsible for the production of dopamine, norepinephrine, and epinephrine, which are important neurotransmitters in the brain. [hTH1](https://en.wikipedia.org/wiki/Tyrosine_hydroxylase)
 - **MAP2C:** A neuron-specific microtubule-associated protein that plays an important role in maintaining neuronal structure and function.
+[MAP2C](https://en.wikipedia.org/wiki/Microtubule-associated_protein)
 - **Histatin 5:** An antifungal peptide found in saliva that can also act as an anti-inflammatory agent.
+[HIST](https://en.wikipedia.org/wiki/Histatin)
 - **Tau:** A microtubule-associated protein found in neurons that is implicated in Alzheimer’s disease.
+[TAU](https://en.wikipedia.org/wiki/Tau_protein)
-- **RNA Polymerase II CTD Heptad Repeats:** A repeating sequence in the RNA polymerase II molecule involved in transcriptional regulation.
+- **RNA Polymerase II CTD Heptad Repeats:** A repeating sequence in the RNA polymerase II molecule involved in transcriptional regulation.[RNA CTD](https://en.wikipedia.org/wiki/RNA_polymerase_II_holoenzyme)
-- **p53 Protein Regions:** The "Guardian of the Genome" contains large sections of disordered regions both internal and terminal which provide functionality of the protein.
+- **p53 Protein Regions:** The "Guardian of the Genome" contains large sections of disordered regions both internal and terminal which provide functionality of the protein. [p53](https://en.wikipedia.org/wiki/P53)

 The first thing to establish in molecular dynamics simulations is the **veracity of the trajectories** being produced.
 I utilize GROMACS to create a virtual environment of the protein with simulated solvents to replicate the protic influence on the polar regions of the proteins.
 Generally investigations into proteins focus on a smaller region of the protein **(between 20 and 100 residues)** in order to capture enough of the conformational phase space at an **atomistic level** of simulation.